chonkcheto/chonkcheto/README.md

 - 🧬 I did my PhD research on gut hormones and metabolic diseases (type 2 diabetes, obesity, cardiovascular disease).
 - 🐍 My go-to Python libraries: NumPy, pandas, Matplotlib, seaborn, scikit-learn.
 Occasionally I use PySpark, Keras, and TensorFlow.
 - 🐶 Ask me about: fostering dogs.
 It inspired my first end-to-end data science project post-PhD.
-- 📫 How to reach me: LinkedIn[https://www.linkedin.com/in/tiaraahmad/].
+- 📫 How to reach me: send a message on [LinkedIn](https://www.linkedin.com/in/tiaraahmad/).
 - ⛸️ Fun fact: I started figure skating in my second year of grad school.
 I'm perpertually working on my spins.
+- 🐶 Another fun fact: Chonkcheto was one of my dog's many nicknames.
+He also went by Gordito and Monsieur Chonkington.
+From the picture you can see he was the goodest boi on the subway.

 <!--
 **chonkcheto/chonkcheto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.